rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 Building on that primer, we followed the steps outlined in this [great article on predictable long term caching](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31) to ensure Webpack generates the same fingerprinted output for our infrequently changing vendor bundle.

-## Third-party stylesheets, images, and font
+## Third-party stylesheets, images, and fonts

 Since we decided to leave stylesheets, images, and fonts in `app/assets` _under Sprockets compilation_, we needed to make Sprockets aware of asset sources we we now installing as NPM modules.